 - 2.3 The Governing body will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL will take lead responsibility for safeguarding and child protection.
-Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for child protection remains with the DSL and cannot be delegated. - 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description. - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description. - 2.3.3 Ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post.
 Give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
-(See 'Keeping Children Safe in Education, Annex B').
-Ensure that the DSL and deputies have undertaken the two day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction.

-Staff members are required to complete to log a concern electronically using MyConcern, and tell the DSL/ DDSL they are doing so.

-2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.
+(See 'Keeping Children Safe in Education, 2021, Annex C).
+Ensure that the DSL and deputies have undertaken the two day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction. - Staff members are required to log a concern via the electronic system and submit it to the DSL/DDSL immediately, informing them verbally that they have done so. - 2.3.6 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.